LIFETIME DEAL — LIMITED TIME

 FAQs

-A modern epistolary novel uses letters, emails, texts, or diary entries to tell a story.
-It often incorporates digital communications like social media posts and chat messages, reflecting how people communicate today.
+A modern epistolary novel uses documents like letters, emails, texts, diary entries, or transcripts to tell the story.
+It often includes digital-style communication such as social media posts and chat messages, so the narrative feels rooted in how people communicate today.

-Examples include *Daisy Jones & the Six*, told through interview transcripts, and *The Silent Patient*, which combines journal entries with a first-person narrative for depth.
+Sure. *Daisy Jones & the Six* is told through interview transcripts, and *The Silent Patient* combines journal entries with a first-person narrative to deepen the mystery.

 Ready to Create Your eBook?